-Student complaints, summaries and sanctions from Student Code of Conduct Violation Proceedings are housed in the Dean of Student Services Office.
+Student complaints, summaries and sanctions are housed in the Dean of Student Services Office.

 THIRD PARTY HARRASSMENT

 If a KBOCC student or employee is harassed by a third-party alleged offender, meaning the individual is not an employee or student of the school, i.e. a visitor or contractor, he or she are encouraged to bring the complaint to the Dean of Student Services office.
 The third-party individual is not governed by KBOCC policies and regulations, but the Dean can take corrective action to alleviate the harassment situation.